Comparing GoHealth (GOCO) and Its Competitors

 |6.78%

-This is a breakdown of current ratings and target prices for GoHealth and its rivals, as provided by MarketBeat.
+This is a summary of recent recommendations for GoHealth and its peers, as reported by MarketBeat.

 |Sell Ratings